Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 This will examine your current history file (e.g. `./data/history.BTC-USD.tsv`), reverse the data, and run it as projected future events.
 Then it will save the result in a coorsponding projection file (e.g. `./data/history.BTC-USD.projection.tsv`).

 # Adding Missing Records
-I have noticed sometimes the API will fail to complete an order and timeout.
+I have noticed that in extreme situations, the Coinbase API will be so overloaded that the API will fail to complete an order and timeout.
 However, the order does complete.
 When I notice this, I can see in Coinbase that the order went through and get the price and shares traded--but the engine is still running without that info!

+> NOTE: I believe we have addressed this in retry logic.
+If you see this happen, please file an issue.

 To correct this, I've added a manual log entry tool.
 In order to use this, you will need to load your keys as env vars and then execute like the following:

 ```